 Yes, you can use one bowl to place all the ingredients in and mix together.
 I also find that when it comes to mixing ground meats, it's better to just get in there with your hands.
 Using your hands enables you to ensure that all of the ingredients mix well together.

-When done let rest for about 10 minutes.
+Remove from oven when done and let rest for 10 minutes before serving.
 Slice thereafter and plate.
 Serve with your favorite vegetables or salad.

 Best Side Dishes for This Recipe